asbjornenge/onchfs-cli/README.md

 # onchfs-cli

-`onchfs-cli` is a command-line interface tool for interacting with the [onchfs](https://onchfs.com/) decentralized file storage system on the Tezos blockchain.
+`onchfs-cli` is a command-line interface tool for interacting with the [onchfs](https://onchfs.com/) on-chain file storage system on the Tezos blockchain.
 It allows users to upload and download files securely using Tezos smart contracts.

-## Features

-- **Upload Files:** Upload files to the onchfs network with ease.
-- **Download Files:** Retrieve files using their unique Content Identifier (CID).
-- **Batch Operations:** Efficiently handle large batches of inscriptions.
-- **Cost Estimation:** Automatically estimates the cost of uploads before proceeding.

 ## Installation